 The MG shall not autonomously initiate the release of the (if connection-oriented) IP transport connection as well.

-NOTE - extension package tlsesc allows to tightly couple bearer control procedures for L4 and TLS, see property tlsesc/plslink in clause 9.1.2.
+NOTE - extension package tlsesc allows to tightly couple bearer control procedures for L4 and TLS, follow protocol layers interlinkage, as referred byclause 9.1.2.

 If requested the MGC shall be notified by the event tlsbsc/BNCChange{Type=Rel}.
 Handling of the TLS-specific AlertDescription as received in the TLS alert message is for further studies.